denzuko-archive/dwightaspencer.com/contributing/index.md

+---
-## How to Contribute to This Project
+title: How to Contribute to This Project
+---

 #### **Did You Find a Bug?**